flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/SSC/MONARCH.md

 	*Gandiva missiles are a reliable mainstay from Smith-Shimano’s BELLA CIAO line.
 Like the heavier Pinaka, the Gandiva is equipped with jet-assisted midflight repositioning systems, enhancing target navigation in rapidly changing battlefield environments.
 The Gandiva’s delivery platform is administered by a hivemind comp/con drone AI, giving it the capacity to learn from each right-of-launch experience.*

 Stabilizer Mod
+	*Stabilizer mods enhance physical mounts and targeting software, ensuring weapons remain level, steady, and at an appropriate angle regardless of terrain or pilot maneuvers.*

 Pinaka Missiles